Capacity Expansion Planning with pypsa#

 See also https://model.energy.

-In this tutorial, we want to build a replica of model.energy.
+In this section, we will build a replica of model.energy.
 This tool calculates the cost of meeting a constant electricity demand from a combination of wind power, solar power and storage for different regions of the world.

 We deviate from model.energy by including offshore wind generation and electricity demand profiles rather than a constant electricity demand.
 Also, we are going to start with Germany only.
 You can adapt the code to other countries as an exercise.